d-maurya/web/README.md

 # About me
-I am currently an MS (Reasearch) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> at <a href="http://www.cse.iitm.ac.in/"> CSE department, IIT Madras</a> .
+I am currently an MS (Reasearch) scholar under the guidance of <a href="http://www.cse.iitm.ac.in/~ravi/"> Prof. Balaraman Ravindran</a> and <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> at <a href="http://www.cse.iitm.ac.in/"> CSE department, IIT Madras</a>.
+I am also associated with Robert Bosch Centre for Data Science and Artificial Intelligence <a href="https://rbc-dsai.iitm.ac.in/"> (RBCDSAI)</a>, IIT Madras.
 My research interests revolve around various machine learning problems.
-My current work is concentrated on analyzing hypergraphs by using tensor based representation.
+My current work is concentrated on spectral hypergraph theory using tensor representation of hypergraphs.

-Some of my other works are concentrated on system identification based on matrix factorization methods such as PCA or generalized spectral decomposition.
+Some of my other works are focused on system identification using matrix factorization methods such as PCA or generalized spectral decomposition.
 I am fortunate to collaborate with <a href="http://arunkt.wixsite.com/homepage"> Prof. Arun K. Tangirala</a>, <a href="http://www.che.iitm.ac.in/~naras/"> Prof. Shankar Narasimhan</a> and <a href="https://web.iitm.ac.in/ibse/team/Raghunathan-Rengaswamy.html"> Prof. Raghunathan Rengaswamy</a> for this work.

 # Publications
 Few of my published work is as follows: